 Alumni Scholarship Program

-We’re pleased to announce the Mount Tamalpais College Alumni Scholarship Program to provide scholarships and other support to MTC alumni.
-The scholarship program will be administered by the organization 10,000 Degrees, which will also assist MTC alumni in finding other grants and scholarships to support their educational pursuits.
+We’re pleased to announce this year’s Mount Tamalpais College Alumni Scholarship Fund, to provide financial support to MTC alumni who wish to continue their education.
+The next round of funds will be awarded for the Fall 2024 semester.
+The scholarship program is administered by the organization 10,000 Degrees.
+Upon request, 10,000 Degrees will also assist MTC alumni in finding other grants and scholarships to support their educational pursuits.

 FREQUENTLY ASKED QUESTIONS

-The MTC Alumni Scholarship Program has been created to help MTC alumni continue their education in trade schools, community colleges, 4-year colleges, and graduate schools.
+The purpose of the MTC Alumni Scholarship Fund is to help MTC alumni continue their education in trade schools, community colleges, 4-year colleges, and graduate schools.

 WHAT IS 10,000 DEGREES?